 A non-resident family membership yearly fee may be purchased which is set by the State of Indiana.
-This non-resident membership is for those families that do not reside in or pay real estate property taxes in the service area.
+This nonresident membership is for those families that do not reside in or payreal estate property taxes in the service area.

 Current students of the Tippecanoe Valley School Corporation, who do not otherwise qualify for a regular library card, are eligible for a "Valley Card".
-This card allows a nonresident Tippecanoe Valley student (only the student-not family members) to check out 3 items of various types only.
+This card allows a nonresident Tippecanoe Valley student (only the student-not family members) to check out 3 books only.
 These "Valley Cards" are valid for a period of one year and are updated yearly.